-Be prepared for anything!
-Download our free preparedness checklist today to ensure you have everything you need in an emergency.
+Be prepared for anything!Download our free preparedness checklist today to ensure you have everything you need in an emergency.

-According to the U.S. Energy Information Administration, roughly 36% of households in the United States rely on electricity to heat their home.
-Throughout all the regions of the country, there are roughly 12.1 million households that rely on electric heat pumps.
+According to the U.S. Energy Information Administration, about 36% of households in the United States depend on electricity for heating.Throughout all the regions of the country, there are roughly 12.1 million households that rely on electric heat pumps.
 Moreover, the majority of these homes, roughly 9.3 million, are located within the hot and humid regions of the Southeast, where electrically powered heating is most effective.

 Electric heating pumps are less common in colder regions of the United States.
-However, over the years, advances in electrical heating technology have made electric space heating more accessible to households living in regions with lower winter temperatures.
-For example, in 2015, 1.3 million households in the cold (and very cold) climate regions of the United States used electric heating systems.
+However, over the years, advances in electrical heating technology have made electric space heating more accessible to households living in regions with lower winter temperatures.For example, in 2015, 1.3 million households in the cold (and very cold) climate regions of the United States used electric heating systems.
 And even if you use a natural gas furnace, without electricity to run the blower motors, these heaters don’t work either.

 So then, how do the folks living in the Southeast stay warm if a hurricane shuts down the power?
 And how do the families in the northern parts of the United States stay warm when a blizzard knocks out the power grid?
-Or what about the households that are located in the best places to live off-grid and choose to live without municipal electricity on purpose?
+Or what about the households that are located in thebest places to live off-grid and choose to live without municipal electricity on purpose?

 For these families, having alternative heat sources for power outages is a vital component of their self-reliant livelihood.
 Alternate heat sources mean they can keep their families comfortable and warm during even the darkest and coldest times.

-You don’t have to be cold because the power goes out.
-There are various ways you can stay warm even without electricity.
-Below we will share five alternate heat sources that can help keep out the cold.
+There are various ways you can stay warm without electricity.
+In this section, we share five alternative heat sources to keep out the cold.

 Propane heaters are an ideal plan B for heating when the power goes out.
 Propane is a great fuel source because it can be used indoors and has an extremely long shelf life.
-Propane will also emit a telling strong odor from a chemical additive called mercaptan that will alert you when there is a leak.
+Propane will also emit a telling strong odor from a chemical additive calledmercaptan that will alert you when there is a leak.

 Portable propane heaters are lightweight and efficient.
 As you begin shopping around, make sure to purchase only propane heaters designed for indoor usage.